microsoft/playwright/docs/ci.md

    ```

    This is likely caused by Jest autodetecting the number of processes on the entire machine (`36`) rather than the number allowed to your container (`2`).
 To fix this, set `jest --maxWorkers=2` in your test command.

-### AppVeyor

-We run our tests on Windows agents in AppVeyor.
-Use our [AppVeyor configuration](/.appveyor.yml) to create your own.

 ### Bitbucket Pipelines